 We are lucky GPUs can't reanimate, because Nvidia would start a bona fide zombie apocalypse with GeForce RTX 2080 Ti since they keep dying faster than you can say '$999', let alone shell out for what can potentially amount to dead hardware.

-UPDATE: Nvidia have responded by saying the problem is "not broad" and issues are handled on case by case basis .
+UPDATE: Nvidia have responded by saying the problem is "not broad" and issues are .

 Early buyers of Nvidia's new flagship GPU, GeForce 2080 Ti, are reporting the cards dying all over the place, despite the product costing an arm and a leg.
 These reports are spreading over both GeForce and Reddit forums at an alarming speed.

-Bear in mind that Huang also mentioned that RTX "just works " on several occasions, using the infamous phrase popularised by Bethesda's Todd Howard.
-It's a red flag because even in Bethesda's case it doesn't just work .
+Bear in mind that Huang also mentioned that RTX " " on several occasions, using the infamous phrase popularised by Bethesda's Todd Howard.
+It's a red flag because even in Bethesda's case it doesn't .

 To be fair to Nvidia, Huang mostly referred to raytracing working in games such as Battlefield V, but it's still quite ironic that RTX 2080 Ti models failed to just work on a relatively basic level.
 There is no official statement from Nvidia yet, but they did encourage users with faulty GPUs to RMA them.